'They've all gone': Scotland fishing hotels at risk of closure due to 'tragic' decline in salmon and visiting anglers

 There have been several sightings of the mammals in the past few weeks some 30 miles up stream in the river Dee – a distance seals have never been seen reaching before by local ghillies.

 Mr Harper said: “Seeing seals in the river is nothing new, but we saw one that reached a distance none of us have ever seen before.
-They have cleaned us out at the end of the river, so they are coming further up stream and the sightings are becoming more frequent.”
+They have cleaned us out in the lower river, so they are coming further up stream and the sightings are becoming more frequent.”

 "Seal scarers” have been tried and tested over the years, but the mammals are still making their way in.